-Judith Johnson is a Clinical Psychologist based at both the School of Psychology, University of Leeds, and the Bradford Institute for Health Research.
+Dr Judith Johnson is an HCPC-registered Clinical Psychologist based at both the School of Psychology, University of Leeds, and the Bradford Institute for Health Research.
 She graduated from the University of Manchester with a BSc(Hons) in Psychology in 2007.
 She was awarded a PhD in Clinical Psychology from the University of Manchester in 2010, and a ClinPsyD (Clinical Psychology Doctorate) from the University of Birmingham in 2013.

-Judith is an expert in psychological resilience.
-Her work has identified personality factors which help some individuals to cope better with stressors than others, and she is now developing a training intervention to equip healthcare staff to cope better with adverse events in practice.
+Dr Johnson is an expert in psychological resilience.
+Her work has identified personality factors which help some individuals to cope better with stressors than others, and she has used this to develop a training intervention to equip healthcare staff to cope better with stressful clinical events.

-A key focus of Judith’s work is the healthcare workforce.
+A key focus of Dr Johnson’s work is the healthcare workforce.
 Her research suggests that when healthcare staff burnout is high, patient care suffers.
-Judith is now developing interventions which can reduce healthcare staff burnout and improve patient care.
+She is now working to identify interventions which can reduce healthcare staff burnout and improve patient care.

-Judith’s work on resilience has been featured in the Guardian newspaper and her resilience framework has informed the World Health Organization’s approach to resilience to suicide.
+Dr Johnson’s work on resilience has been featured in the Guardian newspaper and her resilience framework has informed the World Health Organization’s approach to resilience to suicide.
 Her work into communication in ultrasound settings has been featured on BBC news and BBC social media feeds.
 She has provided consultancy services to private and third sector organizations.
 She has produced a range of videos for teaching clinical psychology and cognitive behavioural therapy which are available on YouTube.
 These are used by universities internationally.
-She has spoken at conferences in the UK, USA, Italy and Sweden.
+She has spoken at conferences in the UK, USA, Singapore, Italy and Sweden.
 Dr Johnson’s work has been funded by the MRC, the NIHR, the British Medical Association, the Burdett Trust, the Sir Halley Stewart Trust and the Society and College of Radiographers.